 QSL Info: eQSL, LOTW or ARRL Buro will work; if you have to have a paper QSL I can do that too (SASE please); NOTE: you can print my paper QSL from eQSL if you choose that method.

-If you hear me, break-in and say "HI".
+If you hear me, break-in and say hello.
 PS: I share the shack with my XYL of 45+ years, Louise, WA6FIA.

 BCNU and 73, Dennis

 ABOVE: 5-band Lightning Bolt Quad (20 thru 10 w/WARC) with and without snow!
-BELOW: Mobile (ICOM IC-706 mkIIg), audio out through car stereo system; antenna ia the High Sierra HS-1800 screwdriver mounted New Zealand style.
+BELOW: Mobile (ICOM IC-706 MkIIg), audio out through car stereo system AUX input; antenna is the High Sierra HS-1800 screwdriver mounted New Zealand style.

 BELOW-LEFT: Field Day 1980, Son Justin (now N6FWD) looking over my shoulder.
 RIGHT-FD2013 logging for W6RBL-Robert